fred-13/Linux_professional_practice/docker/README.md

 ## Web will be available at this link: [http://nginx-php](http://localhost:8282)

 ## Questions: 1.
 Determine the difference between container and image.
 2. Is it possible to build a kernel in a container?
 ## The answers: 1 - an image is analogous to a virtual machine image.
 A container is a running (or stopped) instance of this image.
-2 - Docker containers can't load kernel modules.
-You need a virtual machine with an isolated kernel for that.
+2 - it is possible to create a kernel in a docker container.
+This github repository demonstrates this functionality: [https://docker-kernel-builder](https://github.com/moul/docker-kernel-builder)